rupasawant95/Part---1-2/README.md

 Ans. https://github.com/rupasawant95/grammatically-correct

-sub Q 1.Write about any difficult problem that you solved.
+sub 1.Write about any difficult problem that you solved.
 (According to us difficult - is something which 90% of people would have only 10% probability in getting a similarly good solution).

-    Q.2.Formally, a vector space V' is a subspace of a vector space V if
+    2.Formally, a vector space V' is a subspace of a vector space V if

-    Q.3.Which of the following is a subspace of V?
+    3.Which of the following is a subspace of V?

 Ans. https://github.com/rupasawant95/Part-2-quetions